News

 The Fight to Preserve 211 Rutledge Avenue (Fuel Cantina)

-211 Rutledge Avenue (Fuel Cantina) went before BZA on December 16 to request a zoning variance, allowing a significant increase in density in the neighborhood and moving the historic structure already saved from demolition once.
+211 Rutledge Avenue (Fuel Cantina) is on the agenda of the January 20 BZA-Z Meeting to request a zoning variance, allowing a significant increase in density in the neighborhood.
 Why is this issue important?
 We break it down here.

 December 11, 2025